galaxyproject/training-material/topics/single-cell/tutorials/EBI-retrieval/tutorial.md

     type: "internal"
     topic_name: single-cell
     tutorials:
+      - scrna-case_alevin
-      - bulk-music
+      - scrna-case_alevin-combine-datasets

 follow_up_training:
   -
     type: "internal"
     topic_name: single-cell
     tutorials:
-        - bulk-music-3-preparebulk
+        - scrna-case_basic-pipeline

 tags:
   - transcriptomics
   - data management
 ---

+# Getting data from Single Cell Expression Atlas

-If you happen to be interested in analysing publicly available data, particularly from the [Single Cell Expression Atlas](https://www.ebi.ac.uk/gxa/sc/home), you may be interested in the following tool {% cite Moreno2020.04.08.032698 %} which combines all these steps into one!
+If you happen to be interested in analysing publicly available data, particularly from the [Single Cell Expression Atlas](https://www.ebi.ac.uk/gxa/sc/home), you may be interested in the following tool {% cite Moreno2020.04.08.032698 %} which combines all the preprocessing steps shown in [the previous tutorial]({% link topics/single-cell/tutorials/scrna-case_alevin/tutorial.md %}) into one!
 For this tutorial, the dataset can be seen [at the EBI](https://www.ebi.ac.uk/gxa/sc/experiments/E-MTAB-6945/downloads) with experiment id of `E-MTAB-6945`.

 > <hands-on-title>Retrieving data from Single Cell Expression Atlas</hands-on-title>
 >